ABOUT OUR CLASSES

 Note if the performance ends up being sold out, ticket holders who have PAID for their tickets get priority.
 Comp tickets will be honored as long as there is room.
 If you absolutely need to ensure your guest gets in, have them buy a ticket instead.

 Note if you have submitted this request LESS than 3 hours before show time, you must email Ian at email@example.com AND David at firstname.lastname@example.org to let them know you have submitted a late request.
 Ian and David will do what they can, but there is no guarantee.

-Each cast/crew member gets 4 comp tickets: 2 to be used for opening weekend, and 2 to use during the rest of the run.
+Each cast/crew member gets 2 comp tickets total for the run of the show.
 You can trade and swap comps with other cast and crew members.
 Comps can be picked up starting about 1.5 hrs before the start of the performance.